 An Overview of Formamide Based Nucleosynthesis and Exoplanetary Candidates for Associated RNA Auto-Syntheses

-Singh, Amrita, Department of Astronomy, University of Virginia
+Singh, Amrita, Astronomy, University of Virginia

 Remijan, Anthony, Department of Astronomy, National Radio Astronomy Observatory